 Both of these breeds can come in a variety of colors.
 Goldendoodles can be red, apricot, black, brown, white, or tan.
 They can be one of these colors or multiple!
 It really depends on the parents.

 Bernedoodles also have a wide array of colors.
 Traditionally, they’re black, white, and brown.
 However, besides the traditional tri-coloring, Bernedoodles can be black, brown, white, or tan.
-They also can be a unique merle color, or have a sable phantom coloring.
+They also can be a unique merle color, or have sable or phantom patterns.
 While Goldendoodle patterns can be all over the board, Bernedoodles often are bred to have more of a traditional coloring similar to that of a Bernese Mountain Dog.

 Bernedoodle vs Goldendoodle: Grooming & Maintenance